openedx/edx-platform/ws_migrations/README.rst

 Execution
 ---------

-The scripts are run by the rake task `ws:migrate`.
-That task only runs a given script if a corresponding marker file in .completed-ws-migrations doesn't already exist.
+The scripts are run by the paver task `paver ws_migrate`.
+That task only runs a given script if a corresponding marker file in .ws_migrations_complete doesn't already exist.

 If the SKIP_WS_MIGRATIONS environment variable is set, then no workspace migrations will be run.